PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210525161233808](./images/image-20210525161233808.png)

-**IMPORTANT:** You may see multiple events appear in the event list each time you load the endpoint URL in a web browsers's address bar.
+**IMPORTANT:** You may see multiple events appear in the event list each time you load the endpoint URL in a web browser's address bar.
 That happens because modern browsers automatically request a `favicon.ico` resource when you load a URL.
 We'll update our workflow to handle this case in a later section of the quickstart.

 ### Inspect workflow events